Studio located at Varsity Lakes, Gold Coast!

 Siblings

-I love to include any older siblings in our newborn sessions.
-I find it easiest on everyone to take the family and sibling photos first, then those of the baby.
-That way I can get some good photos before the little one’s attention span has evaporated.
+love to include older siblings in our newborn sessions.
+I find it easiest for everyone to take the family and sibling photos first, followed by photos of your baby.
+That way, I can capture some beautiful photos before your little one’s attention span has disappeared.

 Attention Dads!

 Your partner may like to bring something to read or work on.
-Due to the length of the session and lots of downtime when the baby is feeding and setting, there is plenty of waiting.
-If you are lucky enough, you may even manage a short nap!
+Due to the length of the session and the downtime while your baby is feeding and settling, there can be a little waiting around.
+If you’re lucky, you may even manage a short nap!

 If you have any questions read my FAQS page or